CleverCloud/cliparse-node/README.md

  - `required`: make option mandatory
  - `default`: value used if the option is not given any value.
 If set, overrides the `required` setting.
- - `complete`: a function returning completion results for the option.
-Default
-   value: a function returning an empty result.
+ - `complete`: a function returning completion results for the option (or a promise of results).
+Default value: a function returning an empty result.

 ### `flag`